simpeter/apd/docs/lab1.md

 You only need to run the experiment for bare mental servers running containers.
 First, start the experiment with only one server.
 Then, run the workload as described in assignment 1 using the same set of loads you used in assignment 1.
-Finally, compare the load to latency curve (pay closer attention to the knee-point).
+Finally, compare the load to latency curve (pay closer attention to the max point).

 Note:
 1. If you use different node type for assignment 1 and assignment 3, it is likely the performance changes due to hardware.
-You need to re-run the experiment to determine the new knee point.
+You need to re-run the experiment to determine the new max point.
 2. You can reduce the number of servers by 1) restart an experiment with the same node type or 2) remove server 2 and 3 from the `list view` tab.